pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 from human subjects---are commonly stored in computer files.
 We will also see how these data can be represented as a **matrix**.

-In the **second part**, we will explore **principal component analysis** (PCA), a widely used statistical technique for exposing hidden patterns of variation from genetic data.
-In these exercises, we will discover that these hidden patterns have a close connection to human history and geography.
+In the **second part**, we will explore **principal component analysis** (PCA), a widely used statistical technique for exposing hidden patterns, or "structure", in genetic data.
+In these exercises, we will discover that much of the structure uncovered by PCA can be connected to human history and geography.

 For these explorations, we will use genotype data from Phase 3 of the [1000 Genomes Project](http://dx.doi.org/10.1038/nature15393), an